concrete-jungle-org/TreeMap/docs/Dev_Setup.md

 ## Misc dev notes

-Note: index.html loads scripts with an href that starts with `/food-map/dist`.
+Note: There is a local an production version of index.html because prod loads everything from a sub-dir `/tree-map` so the script src starts with `/tree-map/dist`.
 Note: Google API key is hardcoded in a couple files
 - index.html: `<script src="https://maps.googleapis.com/maps/api/js?key=`
 - settings/map.json: `"uReverseGeoCoding": "https://maps.googleapis.com/maps/api/geocode/json?key=`